Music is an integral part of a church wedding. The following procedures are applicable for music scheduling and approval:

 If either the piano and/or organ are used for the music portion of your ceremony, the church organist, or one of an approved list of organists, shall accompany your ceremony.

 All music for the wedding ceremony shall be in keeping with the sacred character and appropriate dignity of the wedding service.
-Only classical or sacred music will be used for ceremonies at
+Only classical or sacred music will be used for ceremonies at Royal Lane.
+To this end, all music must have the approval of the Minister of Music at least six weeks in advance.

 The steps you should follow regarding the keyboard music for your wedding are:

 - If you would like to utilize additional musicians (string quartet, trumpeter, harpist, etc.) you should quickly book those musicians.
 As soon as possible, try to lock in your choices for soloist(s), trumpeter, string players, harpist, flautist, etc. Many of the best musicians in our area are in high demand for wedding music.
-If you would like the names and contact numbers of other musicians, contact Harry Wooten or Debbie Williams at RLBC as an updated musician list is maintained.
+If you would like the names and contact numbers of other musicians, contact Harry Wooten or Janet Schultz at RLBC as an updated musician list is maintained.

 - Begin attending other weddings or listening to wedding music tapes or CD’s (I have a couple that I lend out – there are some available at Christian bookstores as well) for ideas about the type of music you would like to have played/sung at your ceremony.